 Academic Standards

 Selecting and implementing a high-quality curriculum in the classroom has the biggest impact on the quality of student learning.
 To do so requires the curriculum to be connected to the standards-aligned assessments students take and the training teachers receive.
-When these three pieces--curriculum, assessments, and professional development--work together, students are more likely to reach the expectations of the academic standards.
+When these three pieces – curriculum, assessments, and professional development – work together, students are more likely to reach the expectations of the academic standards.

-• Building high-quality tools to fill in the gaps where needed:
+The Department also provides support by building high-quality tools to fill in the gaps where needed:

 Please contact classroomsupporttoolbox@la.gov with questions.